 Borrowers may stop by the circulation desk to make a request for a hold or can utilize the online catalog.
-Students must type the letter p before the student number (p00000).
 When placing holds by phone or e-mail, the student number must accompany the request.
 Individuals returning any item to the library cannot renew it if there is a request pending.
 Holds will not be placed on items marked course reserves, reference books, or overnights or other non-circulating items.
 Individuals will be notified when an item on hold is available.
 Held materials must be picked up at the circulation desk.